 Your Current Health

 Your current health and ability to manage and handle (dexterity) a hearing aid is considered when we advise you on a style of hearing aid.
-Hearing aids can be fiddly – there are small batteries to handle and change every 5-14 days, some styles require less maintenance and are easier to insert into or wear on the ear.
+Hearing aids can be fiddly, there are small batteries to handle and frequently change.
+Some styles require less maintenance and are easier to insert or wear.

 Your lifestyle plays an important role in selecting the right device for your day-to-day living.
 We consider whether you are retired, working or a student.
-Are you someone who is socially active – catching up with family and friends regularly through the week, or do you live a more quieter life.
+Are you someone who is socially active or do you live a more quieter life.
 Do you regularly go to cafes, restaurants, parties, attend clubs or presentations, conferences or lecture halls.
 Your physical activity is also considered.

-Hearing aids are available from basic to premium models.
+Hearing aids are available from basic to premium level.
 The premium aids are better suited and perform better in environments with noisy backgrounds and has more advanced functionality.
-See Hearing Aid Performance for more detail.

 We know hearing aids are not cheap, therefore it is important to us to ensure you get a device that not only meets your hearing requirement but your budget too.
 At Totalcare Hearing, we do not over prescribe to sell you the most expensive hearing aid.